What Possessed Scott Disick To Bring A Woman On Vacation With The Kardashians?

 "It's pretty obvious that the girls know something's up," Scott says in a confessional interview.
 "Nobody really wants to say what's on their mind and if this dinner isn't awkward enough these fire dancers have to come out and start doing hula hoops," he adds, referring to the night's entertainment.
 "I already felt like under fire."
 That's probably becoming a pretty familiar feeling for Scotty.

-Watch the awkwardness unfold below, and tune in to see the fallout this Sunday at 9 p.m.
-ET on E!
+Watch the awkwardness unfold below, and tune in to see the fallout this Sunday on E!

 Advertisement